 Build your private estate in Harrington Grove and find yourself surrounded by kilometres of natural forests, woodlands and waterways.
-Access the exclusive modern luxuries of the three Harrington Grove clubs and their many recreational and social facilities.
+Access the exclusive modern luxuries of the Country Club and its many recreation and social facilities.

 Harrington Grove has been in the planning for over a decade.
 With meticulous care, it has been crafted with the natural and unique features of the land in readiness for its new residents.
 Beautiful native woodlands have been extensively regenerated, riparian areas carefully revegetated and waterways aesthetically and functionally enhanced.
 At the heart of Harrington Grove is the Country Club comprising a comprehensively equipped fitness centre, four tennis courts, a 25 metre swimming pool, a restaurant, modern function rooms and a naturally carved outdoor amphitheatre.